 A minimum of four club officers, preferably all seven, are required to attend each round of training which earns the club a credit in the DCP.

-The following are reference materials available for download.
+The following materials are available for reference.

 Speech contests are a Toastmaster’s tradition.
 Speech competitions provide an opportunity for Toastmasters to gain valuable speaking experiences.
 By stepping outside of their comfort zone, Toastmaster members can test the skills they have honed and developed during club meetings.